 There's a lot of things here that are not true.

-You had Al Dershowitz on last night and I was really appreciate him saying we shouldn't be using the justice system to go after political adversaries but is that you made the point last night this isn't about political adversaries.
+You had Al Dershowitz on last night, and I really appreciate him saying we shouldn't be using the justice system to go after political adversaries.

 And then he sat by quietly as Rosenstein.

-We didn't know back January, but he is one, of course, at Boynton Mueller.
+We didn't know back January, but he is the one, of course, that point Mueller.

-Let me ask Congressman Biggs, because when you look at the Mueller team that he appointed, first you've got eight Democratic donors over fifty grand, Clinton, Obama, DNC money that they sent in, zero Republican donors.
+Let me ask Congressman Biggs, because when you look at the Mueller team that he appointed, first you've got eight Democratic donors, over 50 grand, Clinton, Obama, DNC money that they sent in, zero Republican donors.

-Then you look at, for example, not only was Strck uh put on this team, and he was involved in this exoneration before investigation, along with Comey.
+Then you look at, for example, not only was Strzok put on this team, and he was involved in this exoneration before investigation, along with Comey.

 He's in there.